typegoose/typegoose/github-page/_docs/decorators/prop.md

 ```

 The `'Nested'` form is useful to avoid unintuitive errors due to circular dependencies, such as
-"Error: Options "ref" is set, but is undefined/null!".
+`Error: Options "ref" is set, but is undefined/null!`.

 ### refPath